-Each student participating in pledging process as well as every active member of a Club or Tribe must read, understand, and sign a Mississippi College Hazing Policy.
+Each student participating in the New Member Process as well as every active member of a Club or Tribe must read, understand, and sign a Mississippi College Hazing Policy.
 All signed contracts are to be turned in by Pref Day in order for the Club or Tribe to participate in Rush.

-All off-campus pledge activities must be attended by the Club/Tribe sponsor or a University approved chaperone.
+All off-campus New Member activities must be attended by the Club/Tribe sponsor or a University approved chaperone.

-All pledging activities must take place between the hours of 7 am and 12 am.
+All New Member activities must take place between the hours of 7 am and 12 am.
 Any activity or requirement outside of that time frame is prohibited.
-Club and tribe actives should have NO contact with a pledge before 7 am or after 12am each day.
-Pledges are prohibited to spend the night in actives residence hall room or house; all pledges must sleep in their assigned residence hall room or office campus house unless approved by the Director of Student Development.
+Club and tribe actives should have NO contact with a New Member before 7 am or after 12am each day.
+New Members are prohibited to spend the night in an active's residence hall room or house; all New Members must sleep in their assigned residence hall room or off campus house unless approved by the Director of Student Engagement.

-No Alumni will be allowed to participate or attend ANY pledging process activity or function unless specifically approved by the Director of Student Development.
-No pledge is allowed to be at an Alumni's house under any circumstance.
-Pledges should not be required to get Alumni signatures.
+No Alumni will be allowed to participate or attend ANY process activity or function unless specifically approved by the Director of Student Engagement.
+No New Member is allowed to be at an Alumni's house under any circumstance.
+New Members should not be required to get Alumni signatures.